Moors murders: Initial analysis

 Among the photographs in the suitcase were a number of scenes of the Moors.
 Smith had told police that Brady had boasted of "photographic proof" of multiple murders, and officers, struck by Brady's decision to remove the apparently innocent landscapes from the house, appealed to locals for assistance finding locations to match the photographs.
 On 21 October they found the "badly decomposed" body of Kilbride, which his mother had to identify by clothing.
 That same day, already being held for the murder of Evans, Brady and Hindley appeared at Hyde Magistrates' Court charged with Downey's murder.
 Each was brought before the court separately and remanded into custody for a week.
 They made a two-minute appearance on 28 October, and were again remanded into custody.

-Investigating officers suspected Brady and Hindley of murdering other missing children and teenagers who had disappeared from areas in and around Manchester over the previous few years, and the search continued for a while after the discovery of Kilbride's body, but with winter setting in it was called off in November.
+Investigating officers suspected Brady and Hindley of murdering other missing children and teenagers who had disappeared from areas in and around Manchester over the previous few years.
+The search continued for a while after the discovery of Kilbride's body, but with winter setting in it was called off in November.
 Various newspapers were also keen to name possible further victims of the "Moors Murders", with Reade and Bennett being two of them.

 Presented with the evidence of the tape recording, Brady admitted to taking the photographs of Downey, but insisted that she had been brought to Wardle Brook Avenue by two men who had subsequently taken her away again, alive.
 By 2 December, Brady had been charged with the murders of Kilbride, Downey and Evans.
 Hindley had been charged with the murders of Downey and Evans, and being an accessory to the murder of Kilbride.
-At the committal hearing on 6 December, Brady was charged with the murders of Evans, Kilbride, and Downey, and Hindley with the murders of Evans and Downey, as well as with harbouring Brady in the knowledge that he had killed Kilbride.
+At the committal hearing on 6 December, Brady was charged with the murders of Evans, Kilbride and Downey, and Hindley with the murders of Evans and Downey, as well as with harbouring Brady in the knowledge that he had killed Kilbride.
 The prosecution's opening statement was held in chambers rather than in open court, and the defence asked for a similar stipulation but was refused.
 The proceedings continued before three magistrates in Hyde over an eleven-day period during December, at the end of which the pair were committed for trial at Chester Assizes.

 Many of the photographs taken by Brady and Hindley on the moor featured Hindley's dog Puppet, sometimes as a puppy.
 To help date the photos, detectives had a veterinary surgeon examine the dog to determine his age; the examination required a general anaesthetic from which Puppet did not recover.
 Hindley was furious, and accused the police of murdering the dog – one of the few occasions detectives witnessed any emotional response from her.
 Hindley wrote to her mother:

 I feel as though my heart's been torn to pieces.
 I don't think anything could hurt me more than this has.
 The only consolation is that some moron might have got hold of Puppet and hurt him.